chamikaEkanayaka/ADBMS1/README.md

-# Order Management API
+# User Management API

-This is a Node.js API for managing orders.
-It handles the creation, retrieval, updating, and deletion of orders in a PostgreSQL database.
-The API also interacts with other microservices to check product availability and user existence before processing orders.
+This is a Node.js API for managing users.
+It handles the creation, retrieval, updating, and deletion of user data in a MongoDB database.

 ## Table of Contents